 The original condition and shine can be easily restored with a coated jewellery polishing cloth.
 Take the polishing cloth and polish the surface with light pressure.
 The cloth is coated in a polishing agent that removes the tarnish.
 We recommend to polish the pieces on a regular basis to keep the tarnishing to a minimum.
 You can find more information on cleaning your piece in this blog post.

 Some people might notice a small dark mark on their skin after they have worn a brass, bronzer 3D-printed steel piece.
 This is a common and harmless chemical reaction, possible with all brass or bronze jewellery, and can be easily washed off.
 It is created by the combination of the metal and the acids coming from the skin.
 There are several metals that oxidise with skin and leave a dark mark: It is more common in brass and bronze, but even silver and gold metals can cause discolouration.

-To keep this effect to a minimum, we recommend to follow these suggestions: The use of lotions on the parts of the skin that will touch the jewellery should be avoided, as this can accelerate the reaction.
+To keep this effect to a minimum, we recommend the following: The use of lotions on the parts of the skin that will touch the jewellery should be avoided, as this can accelerate the reaction.
 Also, making sure that the piece does not get in contact with water (for example when washing hands, taking a shower or going swimming) will slow down the process.